BarbyKelly/blog/README.md

 - Admin can notify User if there's spelling error, inappropriate details, in their comment, before deleting it
 - Resources to be replaced with links that open without ads
 - Resources not displayed if 'Draft' or 'Unapproved' or 'Not yet approved'
+- Sign In form has asterisks for required fields: Username and Password
-- Sign Up form to have asterisk for required fields: Username, Password, Password(again)
+- Sign Up form has asterisks for required fields: Username, Password, Password(again)
 - When Sign Up is successful, and Home page opens, pop up on the screen to say "Successfully signed up, and signed in as ...", instead of "Successfully signed in as..."
+- Copyright year is updated automatically
+- Social Media links bring Visitor to bookblog's Social Media pages, instead of default home pages of each Social Media
+- Sign Out form asks 'Are you sure you want to sign out?', instead of just Signing User out after first click on 'Sign Out' button, may even suggest new blogposts or comments that user has not seen yet
+- Color difference on blogposts and comments that User has already viewed, or commented on

 [Back to the overview](#content)

 # Testing & Validation

-- Testing and Validation can be accessed here: [TESTING.md](../TESTING.md)

 # List of Tests, Validations
 - [Lighthouse Reports](Lighthouse Reports)